 Each plot is monitored with the analysis and the tasting of grape berries.
 The harvests begin when the grapes are mature and last for approximately a month depending on the maturities of grapes.

 Harvests are made by hand using shallow slatted crates to avoid crushing the grapes.
 When it gets to the winery, a sorting is made and after the destemming and a light pressing of the grapes, the harvest is put in thermo-regulated stainless steel and concrete vats.
-Nothing is added to the harvest with the exception of a very small quantity of SO2.
+Nothing is added to the harvest.
 A peristaltic pump is used in the winery because it respects the delicate source material.

 The winemaking process lasts approximately between 5 and 8 weeks.
 The harvest is kept at low temperatures in order to make a cold pre-fermentation maceration.
 Then the natural yeasts begin their alcoholic fermentation work.
 Measured pumping-overs enable the extraction of colours, tannins and flavours.
 Each vat is tasted every single day to control the evolution and to decide the works to be done.